 - Generic Protocols-These protocols are used for transactions that were not mapped to a service by one of the more specific protocol types. - Signature-Based Protocols-Protocols classified according to a Layer 7 application signature.
-This group includes the most common protocols, such as HTTP and FTP, as well as a large group of popular P2P protocols. - IP Protocols-Non-TCP/UDP protocols (such as ICMP), identified according to the IP protocol number of the transaction. - Port-Based Protocols-TCP and UDP protocols that are classified according to their well-known ports.
-The default configuration includes more than 600 common port-based protocols. - You may add new protocols (for example, to classify a new gaming protocol that uses a specific port) and edit or remove existing ones.
+This group includes the most common protocols, such as HTTP and FTP, and a large group of popular P2P protocols. - IP Protocols-Protocols (such as ICMP), other than TCP and UDP protocols, identified according to the IP protocol number of the transaction. - Port-Based Protocols-TCP and UDP protocols that are classified according to their wellknown ports.
+The default configuration includes more than 600 common port-based protocols.

+You may add new protocols (for example, to classify a new gaming protocol that uses a specific port) and edit or remove existing ones.